keepaliveit-staging/staging.keepaliveit.co.uk/_pages/index.markdown

                 <div class="item-title">Around the clock operation</div>
                 <div class="item-description">Just like any other company, we have office hours.
 However, we
-                    understand I.T is a 24 operation so we've built our business around incident response and can ensure staff members can be at hand 24 hours a day.
+                    understand I.T is a 24 operation so we've built our business around incident response and can ensure staff members can be at hand 24 hours a day to respond to urgent queries or production issues.
                 </div>
                 </div>
             </div>